Get Ready for Spring with this 20-Minute In-Home Cardio Workout

 Minutes 11-13: Mountain Climbers

 Get into plank position – your hands should be about shoulder-width apart, back flat, abs engaged, and head in alignment.
 Pull your right knee into your chest as far as you can.
 Switch legs, pulling one knee out and bringing the other knee in.
 Keep your hips down, run your knees in and out as far and as fast as you can.
 Alternate inhaling and exhaling with each leg change.
-Do as many as you can, recover, repeat for amount of time.

 Minutes 13-16: Squat Jumps/Wall Pushups

 Start this full-body move with your feet hip-width apart and facing a wall.
 Sink down into a squat, push through your heels and jump up in the air.
 Be sure to land with soft knees, then immediately lean your weight forward, stretching your arms in front of you until you are supported by the wall.
 Bend elbows and do a wall push-up.
 As you straighten your arms, push off the wall and back to standing upright.
-Get ready for another squat.
-Do as many reps as you can in the amount of time.

-Minutes 16-18: Traveling Pushups
+Minutes 16-18: Traveling Push-Ups

 Minutes 18-20: Jumping Jacks

-Hope you made it through this workout!
+Staying consistent with your workouts doesn’t require perfect conditions or a full gym setup.
 There are many ways to stick to your fitness goals with a combination of in-home workouts, virtual workouts, and of course with a great trainer at Prescription Fitness!

 Click on a Subject to Learn More